visualengineers/sci-knowledge-base/pages/terms-and-concepts.md

 ---
 layout: page
-title: Terms and Concepts
+title: Terms & Concepts
 permalink: /terms-and-concepts/
 ---

-# Terms and Concepts
+# Terms & Concepts

 Explore the vocabulary of shape-changing interfaces and its application.
 Feel free to share your own knowledge!